 High Quality Work, Remotely

 Despite the abrupt shift to online learning, students across our schools are still producing high quality work.
-Here are just a few samples, all created this spring.
+Here are just a few samples, created throughout 2020 and into the spring of 2021.

 Cards for Heroes, MELS